sean7218/bazel-build-server/README.md

 ## Getting Started

+1. Creating a buildServer.json at the root of your project shown below.
+    - The `argv` need to point at the buildserver executable
-1. creating a buildServer.json at the root of your project such as.
-The target will be used by `aquery` to get all the compiler arguments and targets. the sdk is what will be replaced for `__BAZEL_XCODE_SDKROOT__`
+    - The `target` will be used by `aquery` to get all the compiler arguments and targets.
+    - The `sdk` is what will be replaced for `__BAZEL_XCODE_SDKROOT__`

 ```json
 {